AxisCommunications/acap-documentation/docs/develop/build-install-run.md

 * Runs make, performing any required cross-compilation as defined in the available Makefile.
 * Validates the manifest file against the manifest schema.
 * Generates a package.conf file and related configuration files for backward compatibility.
-* Creates an EAP (embedded application package) file with suffix .eap including:
+* Creates an EAP (Embedded Application Package) file with suffix .eap including:
     * application executable
     * LICENSE file
     * any available html and lib folder